milinddethe15/milinddethe15.github.io/content/about.md

 - My name is Milind Dethe.
 - I am a final year engineering undergraduate student at [IIT Kharagpur](https://www.iitkgp.ac.in/), India.
-- My, this year, goal is to build strong foundation in Development and DevOps.
-- Beside this, I am interested in ML/AI, Web3 and linux ricing.
-- I have completed [LFX Mentorship Program](https://lfx.linuxfoundation.org/tools/mentorship) 2024 and graduated from the project: [Add support for hedged requests](https://mentorship.lfx.linuxfoundation.org/project/541a5bb5-09fd-47a9-a244-a65386aa7f7c) [@thanos-io](https://github.com/thanos-io).
+- I focus on Platform Engineering and DevOps, with hands-on experience in Kubernetes, cloud infrastructure, and observability.
-- Currently, I am working as a Software Engineer Intern with the Platform Engineering team at [Atlan](https://atlan.com).
+- I previously worked as a Software Engineer Intern on the Platform Engineering team at [Atlan](https://atlan.com), where I contributed to AWS EKS automation, secrets management, and production observability.
+- I also completed the Linux Foundation [LFX Mentorship Program](https://lfx.linuxfoundation.org/tools/mentorship) 2024, contributing to the [@thanos-io](https://github.com/thanos-io) project by implementing support for hedged requests to reduce tail latency.